bpuig/laravel-subby/docs/dev/models/plan-subscription-schedule-model.md

 ## Service <Badge text="updated in v6.0" type="warning"/>
 ::: danger Breaking change in v6.0
 There are no longer multiple services to process the schedule.
-There is only one and is set via config.
+There is only one and it uses payments set via config.
 :::

 By default, the config file includes a service for processing your plan change.
 This service it's a good